 The Registrar’s Office is informed that disciplinary proceedings are underway; transcripts will not be issued to third parties for students facing disciplinary proceedings.

 Student Code of Conduct Council

-The Student Code of Conduct Council is composed of three faculty members, four students, the associate dean for student Services, and the assistant dean for professional education.
-The faculty members are appointed by the dean for education for three-year terms; one of the members is designated by the dean for education to serve as co-chair with the associate dean for student services.
-One student representative is appointed by the dean for education from each of the school’s four major degree programs (MPH, SM, DrPH and PhD).
+The Student Code of Conduct Council is composed of three to four faculty members, two doctoral students, the Associate Dean for Student Services, and the Assistant Dean for Professional Education.
+The faculty members are appointed by the Dean for Education for three-year terms; one of the members is designated by the Dean for Education to serve as co-chair with the Associate Dean for Student Services.
 Student roles on the the council may depend upon the specifics of the case (for example, a student representative could be recused if a student being reviewed by the council comes from the representative’s department or program).

 Rules for Disciplinary Proceedings